ZhangXJ199/Bench-CoE/README.md

 </div>

+##  News

+- [2024-12] 🎉🎉 Our arXiv paper has been published. [arXiv Paper](https://arxiv.org/abs/2412.04167)
+- [2024-12] 🔈🔊 Our Bench-CoE repository has been established.
+Currently, only inference code is included.
+[GitHub Repository](https://github.com/ZhangXJ199/Bench-CoE/tree/main)

 ## 📌 About

 Bench-CoE introduces a novel framework for expert collaboration through benchmark-driven approaches.
 This work pioneers subject-level expert collaboration, moving beyond traditional query-level methods to achieve more efficient and generalizable model cooperation.